spinningarrow/play.sh/README.md

 ## Installation

-[Download the latest version][latest] and unzip it.
+1. [Download the latest version][latest] and unzip it.
+2. Open the `play.sh` file in a text editor and change the path of the `MUSIC_DIR` variable to wherever your music files are stored.

-To easily run the script from anywhere, you can add an alias to it in your bash profile (located at `~/.bash_profile`; you can create it if it doesn't exist) like so:
+NOTE: To easily run the script from anywhere, you can add an alias to it in your bash profile (located at `~/.bash_profile`; you can create it if it doesn't exist) like so:

     alias play=/PATH/TO/play.sh